raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

     ```

-    Note that you don't need to create a string for the time stamp of the reading.
+    Note that you don't need to create a string for the time stamp of each reading.
 Weather Underground will create this value based on when it received the data if you use the parameter value 'now' in your HTTP request.
 If you were storing weather readings and uploading them in bulk later, you would need to format a time stamp for each record before sending it.

     If you can't find where you noted down the Personal Weather Station (PWS) credentials which Weather Underground issued you, you can always look them up [here](https://www.wunderground.com/personal-weather-station/mypws){:target="_blank"}.